-Alexis Bledel was hoping for a different ending to Gilmore Girls: A Year in the Life
+Alexis Bledel hoped for a different ending to ‘Gilmore Girls: A Year in the Life’

-“It certainly wasn’t the ending I was expecting.
-I told Amy that I hoped Rory would end on a high note.
+“It certainly wasn’t the ending I was expecting,” the actor said of the Netflix revival.
+“I told Amy that I hoped Rory would end on a high note.
 After all her hard work, I wanted to see her succeed and be thriving.
 So it was a hard thing for me to digest.”

-Lauren Graham seems to have a gripe about the ending of Gilmore Girls: A Year in the Life
+Lauren Graham seems to have a gripe about the ending of ‘Gilmore Girls: A Year in the Life’

 Lauren Graham, who portrayed Lorelai Gilmore for the duration of the series, reprised her role in the revival, too.
 While Lorelai’s own storyline managed to come to a satisfying conclusion, Graham didn’t feel the same way about Rory’s final words.

-Fans seem to agree about Gilmore Girls: A Year in the Life
+Fans seem to agree about ‘Gilmore Girls: A Year in the Life’

 The Rory they connected with after nine years was messy, rootless, and more than a little bit lost.
-Her affair with Logan Huntzberger left a sour taste in the mouths of fans who mostly despised the Dean Forrester affair storyline from Season 5.
+Her affair with Logan Huntzberger left a sour taste in the mouths of fans who mostly despised the Dean Forrester affair storyline from season 5.
 The show’s final four words did little to make fans think Rory would ever pull it together.

-The lack of a clean ending has led to calls for a second revival.
+The lack of a clean ending led to calls for a second revival.
 Perhaps, that’s what Sherman-Palladino had planned all along.
 After all, the final words left the story completely open.
 She could, essentially, go anywhere with Rory’s life.